Last Updated on April 12, 2022

 How To Grow Broccoli Sprouts on Wood Shavings

-You can also grow your broccoli sprouts on wood shavings.
+You can also grow your broccoli sprouts on wood shavings (affiliate link).
 The shavings are also known as “confetti” and are a little messy compared to growing on grow mats.
 You cannot reuse them, but they’re compostable and sustainable.

 You can acquire them from nearby pet stores or online.
 Make sure the wood shavings are finely sized to sustain your broccoli seeds.
 Better still, look for wood shavings specifically meant for growing microgreens.

 Use the same method for growing broccoli sprouts in soil.
 Only use the wood shavings to fill the containers rather than the soil.
 Remember to soak the shavings in clean water for a couple of hours before using them.

 The best thing about wood shavings is that they retain a substantial amount of water for a long time.
 You won’t have to worry about watering them all the time.

 How To Grow Broccoli Sprouts Using a Commercial Kit

 The final option that you can use to grow broccoli sprouts is a commercial kit.
 The kit is normally in the form of a seed sprouter tray.
 Most of these kits come with seeds already embedded in their grow mats to make your work easy.
 You can also get tiered kits (affiliate link) to allow you to grow different varieties of sprouts simultaneously.